Profile of Accepted Students

 Undergraduate Degrees & Academic Preparedness

 Our successful applicants have undergraduate degrees in many different fields including psychology, sociology, anthropology, biology, exercise science and education.
-Academically, the average GPA is typically about 3.6, and GRE scores are typically around the 60th percentile for the quantitative section and the 77th percentile for the verbal section.
-GRE writing scores are generally four or higher.
+Academically, the average GPA is typically about 3.6.
 Some of our admitted applicants are still completing their undergraduate degrees during the application process and start their graduate studies shortly after their graduation.
 Other applicants have worked for two or more years and complete any prerequisites that were not part of their undergraduate degree before entering Graduate School in the fall.
 In each class, there usually are one or more students with partners and children who successfully balance academics with family obligations.

 Experiences in Occupational Therapy

 We do not require a specific quantity of volunteer experience in occupational therapy but do value applicants who have thoroughly investigated the profession and the variety of ways occupational therapists work with people.